alirezanaeimi83/it-resources/Documentation/Checklist/PC-Setup.md

 Service Breakdown:
 -------------------------
-• Removed bloatware that can cause system slowdown and delivers advertisements.*
+• Removed bloatware that can cause system slowdown and deliver advertisements.*
-• Windows updated to latest version available for this unit (Version 1909).
+• Windows updated to latest version available for this unit.
 • Drivers updated to latest version provided by manufacturer:
 ---
 • Installed requested software: